banekondic1996/glassd-compositor/README.md

 session.
 Nor does it depend on any UI toolkits such as Qt or GTK.

 ### 1.2 Why?
+**Based on my opinion:**
+Because I needed cursor position on screen to be available, and I need to integrate my own shell.
+This is by far fastest and and most simple Wayland compositor, that fits my needs

+**Based on creators of Labwc:**
 Firstly, we believe that there is a need for a simple Wayland window-stacking compositor which strikes a balance between minimalism and bloat approximately at the level where Window Managers like Openbox reside in the X11 domain.
 Most